 The areas involving a high degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed below.

-During the year, the management made an estimate in assessing the fair value of the financial assets and financial liabilities.
-Estimates were made by utilising unobserved inputs such as the discounting rate and cash flow timing, see note 9 for the sensitivity analysis on the key inputs used in the fair valuation of the financial assets and financial liabilities.
+(a) Fair value: During the year, the management made an estimate in assessing the fair value of the financial assets and financial liabilities.
+Estimates were made by utilising unobserved inputs such as the discount rate and cash flow timing.